The BacheloretteNeeds To Break Up With Trauma Porn

 Warning: In-depth discussions of suicidal thoughts and eating disorders are ahead.

 If this line really is from this week of filming — rather than a lifted franken-soundbite from earlier in Bachelorette season 16 production — it’s devastating.
 At this point in the competition, Ben has stripped himself down literally and figuratively, offering up his bare body to Tayshia and admitting his rarely spoken about past with an eating disorder.
-Ben has shown Tayshia a big part of who he is in a lightning fast amount of time (Instagram suggests Tayhia filmed the entirety of her journey in about five weeks).
+Ben has shown Tayshia a big part of who he is in a lightning fast amount of time (Instagram suggests Tayshia filmed the entirety of her journey in about five weeks).
 Still, Ben continues to reveal even more of himself in “Week 9,” as a way to better his “connection” with Tayshia.
 This time, he shares the memory of two recent suicide attempts.

 Advertisement